Hounds

 If a PBGV’s health conditions are well-taken care of and a good exercise routine gets established, this breed can reach 15 years as a healthy dog.

-Petit puppies should be fed four times daily with servings apportioned to their weights and sizes.
+Petit puppies should be fed four times daily with servings apportioned with their weights and sizes.
 As time goes on, you can establish a more relaxed routine of three or two meals in 24 hours.

 This dog’s diet is not extraordinary, but owners should minimise human foods as much as possible.
 PBGVs require dry kibble and canned dog food to thrive and mitigate the risk of dog obesity.